jreisinger/blog/posts/prometheus.md

 ### Gauge

 * snapshot of state
-* we usually agregates it with sum, avg, min or max
+* we usually agregate it with sum, avg, min or max

 Total FS size on each machine (node_filesystem_size_bytes metric comes from Node exporter):